Automation API

 Before using this API, ensure:

-- Contact exists and is verified - The subscriber email must be in your newsletter contacts with "VERIFIED" status
+- Contact exists and is verified - the subscriber email must be in your newsletter contacts with "VERIFIED" status

 Integration Best Practices

-- Handle errors gracefully - Check response status codes and implement retry logic for 500 errors
+- Handle errors gracefully - check response status codes and implement retry logic for 500 errors

-- Avoid duplicate triggers - The API prevents duplicate pending runs, but design your integration to avoid unnecessary calls
+- Avoid duplicate triggers - the API prevents duplicate pending runs, but design your integration to avoid unnecessary calls

-- Test with a single contact - Verify your integration works correctly before scaling to production traffic
+- Test with a single contact - verify your integration works correctly before scaling to production traffic